2010

 Hey everyone.
 Sorry I haven’t posted in a long time.
 School has been surprisingly draining lately.
 I can assure you though that I am still around, despite being hit by a car while biking home a couple months ago (don’t worry, no serious injuries).
 I’m in the middle of exams, but I’m hoping to post a little more regularly.
 I have a few post ideas queued up, so we should be good for a bit.
 I also have a few projects I’m working on, so hopefully I’ll get some work logs up here.

 Anyway, I’ll finish this post off with some pictures of my fancy new shoes.
 I was drawn to these shoes, partly for the style and partly for the price, but when I flipped them over to check for a sticker, I was quickly convinced I had found my new shoes.
 Sadly, the designer didn’t take reflections in high school.
-10 points1 to whoever finds the errors in the shoes.
+10 points to whoever finds the errors in the shoes.
 So far it seems that the outlines of the keys are the only part that transfer to our cold Canadian snow, so things are still fine with the footprints.